KadriGbemi/weather-app/README.md

-#Weather App
+#Weather App - (About)

-npm install
+- npm install

-npm run start
+- npm run start

+- Enter desired location on input field.

-Click on drop-down menu to select item
+- Click on dropdown menu to choose location and view the desired weather report.

+- Or press Enter key to choose location and view the desired weather report.